djgrant/redux-ready/readme.md

 # redux-ready

-Enhances your redux store with a `store.ready()` function, which resolves once all promises dispatched into the store are fulfilled.
+Enhances your redux store with a `store.ready()` method, which resolves once all promises dispatched into the store are fulfilled.

 Very handy for server rendering redux applications that initialise with async actions.